shoyguer/stat-pool/README.md

 StatPool handles all of this for you in C++, making it faster and cleaner than doing it in GDScript every time.

+**WARNING** : If you intend to use this plugin with C#, beaware that it will be kinda clunky as of now.
+I'll soon have it fixed.
+But for now, you can have a look usage example inside the **How to use it** section.

 ## Why C++ Instead of GDScript?
 Simple - performance.
 If you have 100+ enemies each with health/mana/stamina stats, that's 300+ StatPools that need to be managed.
 C++ handles this way better than GDScript.